uzh-rpg/agilicious/docs/introduction.rst

 =====
 Pilot
 =====

-The Pilot handles all logic and interfacing.
+The Pilot handles all logic, interfacing, and provides a capable API for quadrotor control.

 =====
 Guard